Lorenzvo/BTD/README.md

-# 📦 Debian Package Statistics CLI — Canonical Technical Assessment
+# Debian Package Statistics CLI — Canonical Technical Assessment

-## 🧾 Overview
+## Overview

 This CLI tool fetches and parses the Debian `Contents-ARCH.gz` index file for a given architecture (like `amd64`, `arm64`, etc.) and prints the top 10 packages with the most associated files.
-It’s written in Go and was built with simplicity, clarity, and clean iteration in mind.
-Each commit reflects a meaningful change — not just code, but decisions.
+It’s written in Go and was built with simplicity and clean iteration in mind.

 ---

-## 🚀 How to Run
+## How to Run

 ```bash
 go run main.go amd64